As a prison officer, you will play a vital role in supporting prisoner rehabilitation and making the community safer.

 Situational Judgement Questionnaire

 If you pass the initial application phase, you'll be invited to complete a questionnaire that will test your suitability for the job.

 Remote video interview

 You will receive a link and instructions on how to complete a video interview.
 You will be asked to respond to several capability questions.
 Make sure you have around 30 minutes set aside to do this.

 Attend an assessment centre

 Assessment centres are typically held on-line with groups of applicants.
 Applicants at assessment centres are typically asked to participate in a group activity, a role play and a written exercise.
 You will also complete a personality assessment and tests of reasoning ability and computer skills.

 Your personal and professional references will then be checked.
-As the positions require high security clearance, you will also undergo a police check.
+As the position requires high security clearance, you will also undergo a police check.
 You will need to let us know if you have ever been charged with or convicted of any offence.
 Some offences will automatically disqualify your application but others may not.
 Non-disclosure is treated seriously, though, so it's better to let us know up front about any incidents in your past.
-Everyone is assessed on a case-by-case basis.

 Review your offer

 The Department of Justice and Community Safety will make employment offers to successful candidates at this point.

 There's a lot of information to learn once you become a prison officer, so we give all of our newly recruited squad members a minimum of 41 days fully-paid pre-service training.
 It's full-time, Monday to Friday, and combines both theoretical and practical learning (including two weeks on the job).